benmarwick/Data-Science-at-UW-Poster/Data-Science-Poster-Text-Mining-JSTOR.md

 library(JSTORr)
 ```

 For this poster we selected three journals by searching the Thomson Reuters ISI Journal Citation Reports for 'Statistics and Probability', 'Biology' and 'Anthropology' (more specifically archaeology) and ranking the search results by the journals' Eigenfactor Scores.
-We then obtained from JSTOR all the available articles of the highest ranking journal for each subject in JSTOR's collection.
+We then obtained from JSTOR all the available articles of the highest ranking journal for each of the three subject areas.
 For 'Statistics and Probability' this was _Biometrika_, for 'Biology' this was _Philosophical Transactions of the Royal Society B_, and for 'Anthropology' it was _American Antiquity_.
 The journal articles were obtained from JSTOR's Data for Research service.
 The data were then analysed using the JSTORr package (1.0.20140204) with R (3.0.2 on x86_64-pc-linux-gnu 64-bit).

 ```{r unzip-data}
 # My local path where the zip files are - yours will be different